 After a bank has been activated, a read or write cycle can be executed.
 This is accomplished by setting RAS high, CS and CAS low at the clock's rising edge.
 WE must also be defined at this time to determine whether the access cycle is a read operation (WE high) or a write operation (WE low).
 The DDR2 SDRAM provides a wide variety of fast access modes.
-The boundary of the burst cycle is restricted to specific segments of the page length.
+A single Read or Write Command will initiate a serial read or write operation on successive clock cycles at data rates of up to 667Mb/sec/pin for main memory.
+The boundary of theburst cycle is restricted to specific segments of the page length.